aayush4249/aayush4249/README.md

 <p>

 - 👨‍🎓 I went to school at Wilfrid Laurier University and graduated in December 2020 with a BSc. in Computer Science with a minor in management.
-I'm currently working on getting AWS certified and am always excited for new opportunities

 - 💬 Ask me about my experience, my projects, ice hockey, algorithmic trading or anything else!